 LOST IN THE MIDDLE

-We launched it at NY Comic Con, where attendees could literally step inside the story with a classroom ripped straight from the pages of our graphic novel.
+We brought the story to life at NY Comic Con, where attendees could literally step inside the story with a classroom ripped straight from the pages of our graphic novel.

 And with the help of Will Reeve, son of late Superman actor Christopher Reeve, we put grief support center stage at the event.